intltechventures/Consulting.Project.Tools/Tips/Tips_Productivity.md

   + *SUGGESTED*: Use an underscore as the first character of the {*File| Folder*} name to **force it** to sort naturally to the top of a folder's content list.

-## Information / Document / Communication / Sharing
+## Information / Document / Communication / Knowledge Management / Sharing

+- **Anti-Patterns**:
+  + Finding numerous copies of documents in the same folder (with "Copy", version numbers, user initials, dates, etc. - as part of the file name)
+  + No sub-folder structures - everything just dumped into a single root-level folder
+  + No archiving strategy, or naming convention

 - **DO** Create a shared wiki